 GOVERNANCE ISSUE PLANNED ACTION OFFICER RESPONSIBLE 1 The Council's Anti-Fraud and Corruption Policy, Whistle Blowing Policy and Anti- Money Laundering Policies have all been updated and require monitoring to ensure that they are effective Appropriate arrangements are to be made to communicate the updated polices to staff and responsibility for monitoring compliance with these policies will be undertaken by the Risk Management Group Auditor 2 Contract Standing Orders have been revised and a training programme has been rolled out throughout the Council to ensure compliance Review to ensure that all contracting officers have attended training on the Contract Standing orders, procurement procedures and contracts register Successor Head of Service to the Head of Strategy Engagement and Organisational Development 3 Revised Code of Conduct has been adopted covering interests other than DPI's Make sure all new members are trained to the same standard as existing members Monitoring Officer 4 Media guidelines for councillors In view of the increased use of social media for communications and engagement, the Council will consider adopting social media guidance for staff and councillors.
 Current guidance and protocols will be updated during 2016/17.
-Monitoring Officer and Head of Strategy Engagement and Organisational Development 5 Confidential Information Review need for protocol Monitoring Officer 6 Complaints procedure Complaints procedure has been reviewed in accordance with new regulators' code and following approval, staff need to be informed of revised procedures and the procedure promoted on the Council's website Head of Democratic and Customer Services 96
+Monitoring Officer and Head of Strategy Engagement and Organisational Development 5 Confidential Information Review need for protocol Monitoring Officer 6 Complaints procedure Complaints procedure has been reviewed in accordance with new regulators' code Head of Democratic and Customer Services

-7 Transparency Code Complete the work required to comply with the Code of recommended Practice of Local Authorities on Data Transparency Dec 2014 in relation to land ownership Monitoring Officer and Head of IT & Facilities 8 Equality Objectives Work towards "developing standard" of the Public Sector Equalities Duty across the Council Monitoring Officer 9 Fraud Embed the new arrangement for investigating corporate fraud resulting from the transfer of the benefit investigation function to the DWP and monitor effectiveness Head of Finance 10 Project management The Council has been strengthening its management and governance of projects associated with the 8-Point Plan, and has agreed to develop and implement a programme of improvement for Capital Project Management and projects generally.
-In terms of capital projects, the Council has considered an internal audit report in October 2015 on how this could be improved and agreed some key points to be taken forward by the Asset Management Group.
-Head of Strategy Engagement and Organisational Development in consultation with Audit 11 Peer Review Respond to the findings of the Peer Challenge and agree and implement an action/ improvement plan.
-Key recommendations from the Peer Review have been incorporated into our performance management and project governance processes.
-DMB
+1

+and following approval, staff

+need to be informed of

+revised procedures and the

+procedure promoted on the

+Council's website

+7 Transparency Code Complete the work required Monitoring Officer and

+to comply with the Code of Head of IT & Facilities

+recommended Practice of

+Local Authorities on Data

+Transparency Dec 2014 in

+relation to land ownership

+8 Equality Objectives Work towards "developing Monitoring Officer

+0 standard" of the Public Sector Wontoning Officer

+Equalities Duty across the

+Frend Council

+9 Fraud Embed the new arrangement Head of Finance

+for investigating corporate

+fraud resulting from the

+transfer of the benefit

+investigation function to the

+DWP and monitor

+effectiveness

+10 Project management The Council has been Head of Strategy

+strengthening its Engagement and

+management and governance Organisational

+of projects associated with Development in

+the 8-Point Plan, and has consultation with Audit

+agreed to develop and

+implement a programme of

+improvement for Capital

+Project Management and

+projects generally.
+In terms of

+capital projects, the Council

+has considered an internal

+audit report in October 2015

+on how this could be

+improved and agreed some

+key points to be taken

+forward by the Asset

+Management Group.

+11 Peer Review Respond to the findings of DMB

+the Peer Challenge and agree

+and implement an action/

+improvement plan.
+Key

+recommendations from the

+Peer Review have been

+1 incorporated into our

+performance management

+and project governance

+processes.

-12 Scheme of Delegation Review of the officer Scheme of Delegation is underway Head of Democratic and Customer Services 13 Risk Management Review and update the Risk Management Policy and the Corporate Risks Register Head of Financial Services 14 Amalgamation of Licensing & General Purposes and Standards & Audit Committees Training on new roles and responsibilities Head of Financial Services and Audit Manager 15 Review of Code of Governance To reflect the Delivering Good Governance in Local Government: Framework (2016 Edition Solicitor to the Council
+12 Scheme of Delegation Review of the officer Scheme Head of Democratic and

+of Delegation is underway Customer Services

+13 Risk Management Review and update the Risk Head of Financial

+Management Policy and the Services

+Corporate Risks Register

+14 Amalgamation of Licensing & Training on new roles and Head of Financial

+General Purposes and responsibilities Services and Audit

+Standards & Audit Committees Manager

+15 Review of Code of Governance To reflect the Delivering Good Solicitor to the Council

+Governance in Local

+Government: Framework

+(2016 Edition

-4.3 We propose over the coming year to take steps to address the above matters to enhance further our governance arrangements.
+4.4 We propose over the coming year to take steps to address the above matters to enhance further our governance arrangements.
 We are satisfied that these steps will address the needs for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review